Rockhampton: Climate

-View of the swollen Fitzroy River, which surrounded the western half of Rockhampton in early 2011.
+The swollen Fitzroy River, which surrounded the western half of Rockhampton in early 2011.

-Rockhampton experiences a humid subtropical climate (Köppen: Cfa/Cwa) with hot, humid summers and very mild, relatively dry winters with cool nights.
-The city receives 116.3 days of clear skies annually, primarily in winter.
-The highest recorded temperature in Rockhampton was 45.3 C, while the lowest was -1.0 C.
+Rockhampton has a humid subtropical climate (Köppen: Cfa/Cwa) with hot, humid summers and very mild, relatively dry winters with cool nights.
+The city has 116.3 days of clear skies annually, primarily in winter.
+The highest recorded temperature in Rockhampton was 45.3 C. The lowest was -1.0 C.

-Furthermore, the highest recorded 24-hour rainfall total was 348.0 mm due to the January 2013 Eastern Australia floods.
+The highest recorded 24-hour rainfall total was 348.0 mm due to the January 2013 Eastern Australia floods.

-In summer, Rockhampton is subject to summer thunderstorms, and lying within the cyclone risk zone, it has experienced several large floods cyclones since European settlement.
-This is exemplified by the Fitzroy River; which has a lengthy, well documented history of flood records dating back to 1859.
-The highest recorded flood occurred in January 1918 and reached 10.11 m.
-More recently, being affected by the 2010–2011 Queensland floods the Fitzroy River peaked at 9.2 metres on 5 January 2011.
+In summer, Rockhampton is subject to summer thunderstorms.
+Lying within the cyclone risk zone, it has experienced several large floods cyclones since European settlement.
+The Fitzroy River has a lengthy, well documented history of flood records dating back to 1859.
+The highest recorded flood occurred in January 1918, and reached 10.11 m.
+In the 2010–2011 Queensland floods, the Fitzroy River peaked at 9.2 metres.